Speakers

 Christine (she/her) is from London and is a former STAMMA trustee.
 She is an admin of the Women who Stammer Facebook group and co-coordinator of the Women's Stammer Online support group.
 She enjoys participating in the online stammering community, particularly supporting women who stammer.

-Claire Maillet
+Claire Norman-Maillet

 Claire is a counter-fraud expert and academic, as well as a seasoned international keynote speaker covering fraud, disability and inclusion.